-- Being approved for the DTC does not rely on a specific diagnosis or condition. - Prolonged: the person's disability must last, or be expected to last, at least 12 months. - Severe (marked restriction): This means that the individual is unable to or takes an inordinate amount of time (approximately three times longer) to perform the activity all or substantially all of the time, even with appropriate therapy and devices. - Individuals undergoing therapy to support a vital function can qualify under the "Life Sustaining Therapy" category. - Individuals with two or more less severe restrictions (significant restrictions) may qualify for the DTC in the "Cumulative effects of significant restrictions" section.
+Being approved for the DTC does not rely on a specific diagnosis or condition.

+- Prolonged: the person's disability must last, or be expected to last, at least 12 months. - Severe (marked restriction): This means that the individual is unable to or takes an inordinate amount of time (approximately three times longer) to perform the activity all or substantially all of the time (approximately 90% of the time) even with appropriate therapy and devices. - Individuals with two or more less severe restrictions (significant restrictions) may qualify for the DTC in the "Cumulative effects of significant restrictions" section.
 This could include a combination of mental functioning restrictions with a physical health disability such as in vision, hearing, speaking, walking, eliminating, feeding, dressing.
 Individuals on life-sustaining therapy may also be eligible.